Generic Profiles

 Initial firewall configuration

+Similarly to the initial network configuration, the initial firewall setup is adapted based on the network interfaces detected on the system.
 The initial firewall configuration will be as shown in the screenshot below.
 The rules for tun0 are meant to allow access to SSH and ESF Web UI from a VPN connection.

 Please note that installing an ESF generic profile with network configuration support will replace the current network and firewall configuration with the one shown above.